nitlang/nit/contrib/nitiwiki/README.md

 Be sure to set `wiki.rsync_dir` in order to correctly push your changes.
-When using `--rsync`, keep in mind that the rendered output must be configured to work on the web server and set `wiki.root_url` accordingly.
+When using `--rsync`, keep in mind that the rendered output must be configured to work on the web server.